PSH-Computing-AI-club/competition-spring-2025/README.md

 ## Technical Support

-Talk with other contestants and get technical support in the `#CHANNEL-NAME` on the club's Discord.
+Talk with other contestants and get technical support in the `#CHANNEL-NAME` channel on the club's Discord.

 ## Related Repositories